 Projects are designed to maximize contact between workers and interns.
 Through this process, interns gain a better understanding of the complexity of the work environment from the workers’ perspective.
 At the same time, it empowers workers and strengthens their investigative and technical skills.
 As a relationship of trust is built between interns and workers, both gain a better understanding of the underlying political and economic forces that create job conditions.

 Graduate and undergraduate students can apply; some stipends are restricted to US citizens.
 Non-U.S. citizens must supply documentation of permission to work in the U.S. Undergraduates must have completed two years of college (i.e. juniors and seniors only).
-Recent graduates cannot be out of school for more than six months prior to the start of OHIP (i.e. students are not eligible if they graduated prior to December 2019).
+Recent graduates cannot be out of school for more than six months prior to the start of OHIP (i.e. students are not eligible for summer 2021 if they graduated prior to December 2020).
 In addition, we cannot offer positions to students who have doctorate degrees including those who have doctorate degrees and are now pursuing a graduate degree (i.e. MD or MBBS pursuing an MPH).
 See the Eligibility section of the FAQ Page for more details.

 Orientation and Schedule